Costa Favolosa Cruise Review

 The Itinerary

 We started our journey in Savona, Italy.
 After that, we stopped in Civitavecchia, then Palermo.
 After that, we reached the port of La Goulette in Tunisia.
 From Tunisia, we had a sea day before reaching the port of Cartagena, Spain.
-From there, we crossed the Strait of Gibraltar to reach Cadiz, Spain.
-Then, we sailed on the Atlantic Ocean to Casablanca, Morocco, where we stayed overnight.
-After leaving Casablanca, we went to Tangier, Morocco.

 our itinerary on board of the Costa Favolosa

 We then crossed the Strait of Gibraltar again to reach our next stop in Malaga, Spain.
 After Malaga, we had our second and last sea day before reaching Barcelona.
-From Barcelona, we then sailed to Marseille, France, before going back to Savona.
-As you can see, the itinerary was quite beautiful and very unusual.
-We only had two sea days out of 14 and sailed to interesting and unusual ports, such as Casablanca, Tangier, and La Goulette.
+From Barcelona, we sailed to Marseille, France, before returning to Savona.

 Tangier Morocco with the Costa Favolosa in the background

 In any case, we enjoyed the ports and destination, and we got to some cool places, met new people, and tried new food.
-Overall, we would definitely do it again.
+Overall, we would do it again.

 The Cabin

 Initially, we booked a guaranteed balcony cabin for this cruise.
 A few weeks before departure, we noticed that suites became available, and we asked our Costa Rep for a quote to upgrade to a guaranteed suite.
 Fortunately, the price was exceptionally good, so we decided to buy the upgrade.
-A few days prior to departure, we got our cabin assigned, and we were stunned to discover that we were upgraded to a grand suite!
+A few days before departure, we got our cabin assigned, and we were stunned to discover that we were upgraded to a grand suite!

-The suite 7296 was located on Deck 7 mid-ship.
+The suite was located on Deck 7 mid-ship.
 The cabin was wide, with a lot of space to move around.
 It had two big closets and another big closet in the powder room.
 We also had a huge bathroom with a jacuzzi tub, double sinks, and a bidet!

-Unfortunately, the room’s decor was a tad outdated, like the rest of the ship, and some of the furniture was ready to be replaced, including the minimalist patio pieces.
 And yes, the ugly brown couch came back to haunt us!
-Maybe Costa should update the cabin decor to match the Costa Toscana.
-By the way, if you want to know more about Costa Toscana, you can check the article here.
+Maybe Costa should update the cabin decor to match the Costa Toscana By the way, if you want to know more about the Costa Toscana, you can check the article.

 The bed was a nice queen-size bed with an excellent mattress, and we had a wide array of pillows.
 The balcony was quite spacious — long and wide but not very deep.
 There were plenty of power plugs around the room and a plug with four USB ports by one of the bedside tables.
 Other standard features in the room were the safe and the minibar.
-In the room, we also had a very handy coffee maker with plenty of coffee pods that were replenished every day by our butler.
+In the room, we also had a very handy coffee maker with plenty of coffee pods replenished daily by our butler.

 The coffee maker in the suite 7296 on board of Costa Favolosa

-Yes, the suite came with a butler, but we couldn’t make good use of the service.
-Actually, other than bringing us our laundry, food, and drinks, the answer was, “Sorry, I can’t do that.”
-At embarkation, we could also peek inside a wheelchair-accessible room, and we have to admit that it is pretty nice and well laid out.
-We also got to see the solo cabin, and we think that this could be a really good option for someone traveling alone.
+At embarkation, we could also peek inside a wheelchair-accessible room, which is pretty nice and well laid out.
+We also got to see the solo cabin, which could be a good option for someone traveling alone.

 Restaurants

-Both dining rooms are very spacious, with a set of internal stairs that connect the 3rd and 4th floors.
-Both dining rooms have a lot of windows and plenty of natural light.
 The Duca D’Orlean on Deck 4 is reserved for Gold and Platinum guests who cannot use the Club Favolosa restaurant.
 The menus are the same in both dining rooms.
-For dinner, both dining rooms have two seatings at 7 p.m. and 9:15 p.m.
+Both dining rooms have two seatings for dinner at 7 p.m. and 9:15 p.m.

-Costa Favolosa also has a buffet located on Deck 9 towards the back of the ship.
-The buffet is open for breakfast, lunch, and dinner.
-It’s spacious, with stations on both sides of the ship and at the back.
-We walked by the buffet several times during service, and we had never seen it packed.
+We walked by the buffet several times during service and had never seen it packed.
 It was busy, but there were still a lot of tables available.
 We only used the buffet twice for breakfast when we had very early excursions, and our restaurant, the Club Favolosa, was still closed.
-Overall, the food selection was quite good, and Rick was also able to get freshly scrambled eggs.
-The buffet also has self-serve coffee machines that make espresso, cappuccino, and other specialty coffees.
-To use these machines, you need to swipe the cruise card.

 Costa Favolosa buffet